The UNSW Student Code (pdf) outlines the expectations we have of ourselves and our students.

 - failure to treat staff or other students with courtesy, tolerance and respect

 - behaviour that is unlawful, discriminatory, sexually inappropriate, bullying, harassing, invades another's privacy or causes any person to fear for their personal safety

 The University has in place various polices that set out the guidelines with respect to responsible research practices.
 UNSW has developed the Research Code of Conduct (pdf) to meet the standards set out in the Australian Code for the Responsible Conduct of Research.
 The University has an associated Procedure for Handling Allegations of Research Misconduct (pdf).

-Student Integrity Unit
+Student Conduct and Integrity Unit

-Educational Support Advisors
+Student Support and Success Advisors